difference between advertising and publicity

 Publicity is a marketing approach that involves creating content that attracts media coverage without payment.
 Media outlets such as newspapers, television or radio stations, and magazines can pick up a story about a company or its products and broadcast or publish it to their audience.
 Publicity is designed to create brand awareness or generate interest in a product or service.
 Unlike advertising, businesses have little control over the content or timing of media coverage, which can be both beneficial or harmful.

-See also difference between freezing rain and sleet
+See also difference between acceleration and velocity

 The Differences